In sprawling Capitol, leaders struggle to keep virus at bay

 “I think particularly for members of Congress who are going back-and-forth, they represent sort of the perfect petri dish for how you spread a disease,” Blunt said.
 “You send 535 people out to 535 different locations, on about 1,000 different airplanes, and bring them back and see what happens.”

 Still, there appears to be less urgency in the Senate, where there are fewer lawmakers, office space is more spread out and most are regularly wearing masks.
 One notable exception is McConnell’s Kentucky colleague, Republican Sen. Rand Paul, a doctor who says he doesn’t need to wear a mask because he previously tested positive for the virus.
-There is no proven science saying that a person cannot get the virus again.
+The science is uncertain on that point.

 McConnell told PBS NewsHour that “just about every one of my members is wearing a mask” and he didn’t see a need for new mask mandates in the Senate because “we’re getting compliance in the old-fashioned way, everybody’s doing it.”